Keycloak

 Name Description Default Type

-label (producer)
+label (common)

 Required Logical name.